 A: Yes.
 Mentorship, resources, and opportunities for classroom instruction are provided.
 Students are also encouraged to join beekeeping organizations and participate in other educational opportunities.
 Please see our Class Information and Mentoring page.

 Q: Is there a fee?

 A: Yes.
 Program fees are due before finalizing your enrollment.
 Fees vary depending on your level and include the textbook, program materials, website access, mentorship (when applicable), and classroom instruction.
-The Apprentice level is $200.
-The Journey and Master levels are each $250.
+See each page for details.

 Q: Do I have to start at the Apprentice level if I am an experienced beekeeper?